odoo/odoo/doc/reference/javascript_reference.rst

     the *start* method.
 This is useful to perform some specialized post-rendering work.
 For example, setting up a library.

-    Must return a deferred to indicate when its work is done.
+    Must return a promise to indicate when its work is done.

-    :returns: deferred object
+    :returns: promise

 .. function:: Widget.destroy()